Roger Goodman (anthropologist)

 Roger James Goodman CBE (born 26 May 1960) is a British social scientist and academic, specialising in Japanese studies.
 He is the Nissan Professor of Modern Japanese Studies at the Nissan Institute for Japanese Studies at the University of Oxford, and the sixth Warden of St Antony's College, Oxford.

 Goodman became president of the Academy of Social Sciences in January 2020.
 He was also head of the Social Sciences Division of Oxford from 2008 to 2017.

 Early life and education

 Goodman was born on 26 May 1960 to Cyril Joshua Goodman and Ruth Goodman (née Sabel).
 He was educated at Rugby School, a then all-boys private boarding school, and at King Edward VI Grammar School, Chelmsford, then an all-boys state grammar school.
-He studied at the Durham University, graduating with a Bachelor of Arts (BA) degree in 1981.
+He studied at Durham University, graduating with a Bachelor of Arts (BA) degree in 1981.
 In 1982, he matriculated into St Antony's College, Oxford, to undertake postgraduate studies in social anthropology.
 He completed his Doctor of Philosophy (DPhil) degree in 1987 with a thesis titled "A study of the Kikokushijo phenomenon: returnee schoolchildren in contemporary Japan".

 Academic career

 In August 2016, Goodman was announced as the next Warden of St Antony's College, Oxford.
 He became sixth Warden in October 2017 in succession to the retiring Margaret MacMillan.

+Goodman was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to social science.